How Efficiently Is Your Bakery Run?

 3. Labour Costs

-Typical labour costs for bakeries can range between 20% and 30% of total operations.
+Typical labour costs for bakeries can range between 20% and 30% of total operational costs.
 This can be a huge cost sink if mismanaged, so it is hugely important to ensure that the right people are working in the right places at the right time.
 Make sure that people are taking breaks when they need to, for the correct amount of time.
 Know whether your staff are arriving early or late and therefore fulfilling scheduled labour hours without going over what is assigned.

 Artificially reducing labour cost percentage by increasing the price of goods is not ideal either – but everyone has a limit on what they will pay for your baked produce.

-So how can labour costs be brought down organically?
+So how can operational costs be brought down organically?
 One of the best ways to enforce and investigate this is by centralising and managing it all in one place.
 Managers and executives can be given the ability to review employee performance and attendance.
 With proper workforce management, uncover opportunities to save on expenses in your business.
 Consider a specialised solution like Bizimply as a possible solution to your needs.

 Bizimply simplifies workforce management for multisite hospitality and retail companies, optimising the entire people journey, with an all-in-one cloud-based solution.
 Employees can see their shifts and hours worked on their smartphones.
-Managers save hours creating and communicating schedules with simple drag-and-drop.
+Managers save hours creating and communicating schedules with a simple drag-and-drop.
 Monitoring attendance is fool proof with photo capture and Bizimply automatically generates all staff timesheets for direct transfer to payroll systems.
 Bizimply gives managers full visibility over operational metrics such as sales per labour-hour and enables 100% compliance with labour law.
 Last but not least, the entire system is customisable, and the Bizimply team is always available to provide support.

 4. Overhead Costs

+Do you know what operational costs you are paying for?
 No matter what, always keep track of your business’s utility bills.
 You might find that you are excessively using electricity or water in some of your operations.
 While they are obviously essential to the running of your business – just make sure that it is going only to where it needs.
 Conduct a review of power/water usage and what is causing that demand – you never know what you might find!
 More importantly, you might discover ways to streamline your operations by repairing or replacing inefficient equipment.

 5. Time to Produce